arashmodrad/Water_Mapping_App/README.md

 # Water Mapping App

-A [Google Earth Engine](https://code.earthengine.google.com/) App that delineates water bodies around the globe from 1984 until present and provides monthly estimates of surface area of water bodies as well as shapefiles to the user.
+A [Google Earth Engine](https://code.earthengine.google.com/) App that delineates water bodies around the globe from 1984 until present and provides 16 day estimates of surface area of water bodies as well as shapefiles to the user.

 ##### Table of Contents